 Nakum is a peer-reviewed, interdisciplinary academic journal currently seeking articles in the social sciences and humanities.
 The editorial board invites submissions of scholarly, pedagogical, and theoretical manuscripts that promote the journal’s mission to enrich and develop scholarly conversation among Mexican, Mexican American, and Native communities across borders.
 In addition, we invite submissions of book/music/archive reviews, interviews, poetry, short fiction, and visual art.
 All submissions should follow Chicago Manual of Style author-date guidelines as outlined in the 15th edition.

-We are currently accepting submissions for our third issue.
-Please send manuscripts electronically in Microsoft Word document format to Lydia French at email@example.com.
+We are currently accepting submissions for our fourth issue.
+Please send manuscripts electronically in Microsoft Word document format to Lydia French at firstname.lastname@example.org.
 Click the “Call for Papers” link above for specific submission guidelines.